lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ### Have users self-triage support tickets

-One of the best optimizations I've ever made is to have users self-triage their support tickets.
+One of the best optimizations I've ever made is to have users triage their own support tickets.
 All this required was the addition of a simple dropdown above the text area in the feedback box with the following options:

 1. Bug report
 2. Question
 3. Feature request
 4. General feedback

-I modified server code to include this new typing in the subject line.
+I modified server code to include this in the subject line.
 Next, I set up some simple filters and labels in Gmail such that emails of different types would skip my inbox and land into one of the subfolder split by tag.

-The best thing about this optimization is that it's free.
+The best thing about this optimization is that it's free and simple to implement.
 The second best thing is that it keeps my inbox fairly decluttered.
 I'm also able to implement a "priority" system when responding to support tickets.
-For instance, I'll pay more attention to bug reports than say, feature requests because a bug report can denote a serious issue within the app whereas a feature request is usually a "nice to have".
+For instance, I'll look at bug reports more than feature requests because a bug report can denote a serious issue within the app whereas a feature request is usually a "nice to have" and doesn't require my immediate attention.

 The positive effects of this change were felt immediately.
-Seeing (5) next to "Question" is a million times less stressful than having 5 unread emails sitting in my main inbox.
-Plus, with the preview feature, I can't ignore those emails and they can easily derail my current train of thought or task.
-Now, it feels good that I can intentionally address support tickets rather than having them interrupt my day as they come in.
+Seeing _Question (4), Bug Reports (2), Feature Requests (4)_ is a million times less stressful than having 10 unread emails sitting in my main inbox with the little text preview which can easily derail my current train of thought.
+Now, it feels good to intentionally address support tickets rather than having them interrupt my day as they come in.

 ### From canned responses to FAQs

 I get a lot of the same questions and feature requests via email.
 The most common ones are about the Plaid/Capital One integration and whether or not we'll have a mobile app.

 In the beginning, I would type the response out by hand and it would vary slightly between every email.
-Then, I would just copy one response and paste it in an Evernote titled "Canned Responses" and use that same template for future questions.
+Then, I smartened up and pasted this response in an Evernote to eventually create a trove of canned responses to re-use for commonly-asked questions.

 Finally, I put together a knowledge base and one of the first pages I implemented was an FAQ.
 I sat down and wrote a thoughtful answer for each of these questions which I can now direct users to when they ask about it.